mschaszberger/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 better fit your naming convention on GCS.
 Your regex must include [Python Regex with named capturing groups](https://docs.python.org/3/howto/regex.html#non-capturing-and-named-groups) for destination `dataset`, and `table`.

-Note, that `dataset` can optionally, explicitly specify destination project (i.e. `gs://${BUCKET}/project_id.dataset_id/table/....`) alternatively, one can set the `BQ_STORAGE_PROJECT` environment variable to set to override the default target project for datasets at the function level.
-The default behavior is to infer the project from Application Default Credential (the project in which the Cloud Function is running, or the ADC configured in Google Cloud SDK if invoked locally).
-This is useful in scenarios where a single deployment of the Cloud Function is responsible for ingesting data into BigQuery tables in projects other than the one it is deployed in.
-In these cases it is crucial to ensure the service account that Cloud Functions is impersonating has the correct permissions on all destination projects.
+> Note: `dataset` can optionally, explicitly specify destination project
+> (i.e. `gs://${BUCKET}/project_id.dataset_id/table/....`) alternatively,
+> one can set the `BQ_STORAGE_PROJECT` environment variable to set to override the
+> default target project for datasets at the function level.
+The default behavior is to
+> infer the project from Application Default Credential (the project in
+> which the Cloud Function is running, or the ADC configured in Google Cloud SDK
+> if invoked locally).
+This is useful in scenarios where a single deployment of
+> the Cloud Function is responsible for ingesting data into BigQuery tables in
+> projects other than the one it is deployed in.
+In these cases it is crucial to
+> ensure the service account that Cloud Functions is impersonating has the correct
+> permissions on all destination projects.

 Your regex can optionally include  for
 - `partition` must be BigQuery Partition decorator with leading `$`